 To convert the originals, engineers essentially took a commercial television camera and aimed it at the monitor.
 The resulting image is what was sent to Houston, and on to the world.

 So what the world watched was a camera shot of a video monitor.
 That explains the quality.

-Lost moon tapes were probably erased
+Lost Apollo 11 tapes were thought to be erased

 It turns out that new satellites had gone up and were producing a lot of data that needed to be recorded.
 “These satellites were suddenly using tapes seven days a week, 24 hours a day,” says [lunar camera designer Stan] Lebar.

 And the agency was experiencing a critical shortage of magnetic tapes.
 So NASA started erasing old ones and reusing them.

 As assorted hippies were heard to say at Woodstock in August of 1969, “Bummer.”